abhiraaid/Designer-Hotkeys-in-Blender/README.md

 #

 ### Reasoning
 Substance Designer have very few hotkeys, and it is not possible to change keymaps in Substance Designer.

+And it is not hard to associate all the nodes having similar shortcuts.
 So, the best way to integrate the hotkeys is to change it in Blender

 Refer [this guide](https://helpx.adobe.com/substance-3d-designer/getting-started/shortcuts.html) to see all the available hotkeys in Substance Designer